Phone Number: 020 8332 5655

 - Free WiFi hotspots.

-- Please visit the Kew Gardens website for opening times and prices.
+- Please visit the Kew Gardens Opening times.

 Before you start your journey to Kew Gardens for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.